 Grades and Trims

 Vinyl siding is available in thicknesses ranging from .04-inch to .05-inch thick.
 It may not seem like a huge difference, but it can cause a significant price increase.
 Builder-grade economy siding is .04 inches thick.
 It is serviceable and will get the job done, usually on commercial applications or complexes where replacement is anticipated in a shorter period.
 Thin-grade residential siding is .042 inches thick and what many homeowners choose for a good balance between cost and quality.
 Thick-grade residential vinyl is .046 inches thick and will withstand fading or warping slightly more than standard.
 Super-thick siding is .05 inches thick.
 The thicker grades are available in more textures, so if you’re looking for a customized shape, you may need to stick with those options.
 Cost increases with each upgrade, so comparing those increases against your needs will help you choose the suitable grade for your home and budget.

 Well-chosen trims and moldings can completely change a home’s look.
-These trims add $3 to $6 per linear foot to the budget.
-Fascia and soffits add depth and shape for $20 to $25 per linear foot.
+Vinyl fascia and soffits add $3 to $6 per linear foot to the budget.
 Shutters can help define the home’s style and add to the cost, depending on if they’re wood or vinyl.

 Vinyl Siding Cost: Types of Vinyl Siding